isj4/ijson2/README.md

 # C++11 JSON library
 This is a C++ library for handling JSON.
-It uses C++ constructs.
+It uses C++11 constructs.
 It has a liberal license.
 It is reasonably efficient.
-The library provides a "Basic exception safety" meaning no leaks.
+The library provides a "Basic exception safety" meaning no memory leaks.

 It is RFC 8259 compliant as far as I know.
 It passes all the mandatory tests on JSONTestSuite (https://github.com/nst/JSONTestSuite).